 The hydrogen buses market is segmented into several key regions: North America, Europe, Asia-Pacific, and LAMEA (Latin America, Middle East, and Africa).
 Here’s an in-depth look at each region.

+The North America hydrogen buses market size was estimated at USD 0.25 billion in 2025 and is predicted to hit around USD 7.95 billion by 2035 expanding at a CAGR of 40.9% from 2026 to 2035.
 The adoption of hydrogen buses is being accelerated in North America due to California’s Zero-Emission Bus Mandate, as well as the fostering of green hydrogen infrastructure.
 New Flyer and Ballard Power’s partnerships with the FTA continue to bolster U.S. deployments, which are already leading the way.
 There is also increasing investment in hydrogen mobility pilots in Canada, most notably in British Columbia and Alberta, which seek to utilize homegrown hydrogen and transition to clean fleets.

+The Europe hydrogen buses market size was recorded at USD 0.40 billion in 2025 and is forecasted to grow around USD 10.24 billion by 2035 with a CAGR of 38% from 2026 to 2035.
 Europe and other parts of the world such as Germany, France, Netherlands, and the UK remain leaders for the implementation of hydrogen fueled buses into service after aggressive decarbonization targets, receiving funding from the European Union under JIVE & H2Bus to further support the objectives.
 The region is also benefitted by the expansion of hydrogen supply chains and the availability of green hydrogen subsidies along with cross-border collaborations.
 These advancements are made possible by OEMs such as Solaris, Van Hool, and Wrightbus, who on are focused on product innovation across city transit networks.

+The LAMEA hydrogen buses market size is anticipated to reach around USD 3.50 billion by 2035 with a CAGR of 46.8% from 2026 to 2035.
 In the LAMEA, the latter regions are characterized by more advanced stages with ‘pilot’ projects for hydrogen fuel cell buses in Brazil, and South Africa.
 Other countries in Latin America are also investigating green hydrogen as a potential export and the use of eco-friendly transportation with foreign partnerships.
 The Middle East utilizes inexpensive hydrogen, while Africa focuses on rudimentary infrastructure.
 These regions may lack appeal as a small, currently less developed area, but they are poised for great advantage later, due to abundant renewable resources.

 Green Hydrogen: Green hydrogen is produced via electrolysis using renewable sources like wind and solar.
 As the cleanest variant, it emits no carbon during production.
 In the hydrogen bus market, green hydrogen is being adopted more quickly due to alignment with climate mandates and net-zero goals.
 Governments and fleet operators want to procure green hydrogen to enable the sustainable decarbonization of public transport fleets.
 Green hydrogen’s large-scale adoption is hindered by high production costs and a limited electrolyzer capacity.